ArPiRobot/arpirobot.github.io/docs/guide/starting/devsetup.md

 ### Java

 You will need to install a Java Development Kit, or JDK, (version 8 or newer) installed on your development computer.

-The easiest way to install a JDK is by using the AdoptOpenJDK builds.
+The easiest way to install a JDK on Windows or macOS is by using the AdoptOpenJDK builds.
 Easy installers are provided for Windows and macOS.
 Go to [adoptopenjdk.net](https://adoptopenjdk.net/) to download Java for your computer.
 Download the installer for the correct version of Java (use the default "HotSpot" JVM).
 On Windows, this will be a `.msi` file.
 Run it and follow the directions to install Java.
 On macOS this will be a `.pkg` file.
 Run it and follow the directions to install Java.

 If using Linux or BSD, you should be able to install an openjdk build from the system repos.